Samaikyandhra Movement: Protests in 2012

 In August, the Student JAC warned that it will revive the agitation if the Centre does not come out with a strong message on keeping the State united.
 At a meeting held on the premises of Acharya Nagarjuna University attended by representatives from 14 universities in Coastal and Rayalaseema regions the activists demanded that the Centre make its stand clear on the Telangana issue and clear the uncertainty in the State.

+From 18 Octobter 2012 till 4 August 2013 Y. S. Sharmila toured 14 districts to drive home her point that Andhra Pradesh was one single unit and should not be partitioned.

 On 9 December, the anniversary of the Union government's statement in 2009, the Samaikya Andhra Rashtra Vidyarthi Joint Action Committee (Sarvjac) organized protests against moves to grant statehood to Telangana and remembered the day as Vidroha Dinam (betrayal day).

 On 28 December, leaders of the Samaikyandhra Parirakshna Samithi met in Vijayawada and warned of serious problems if a separate Telangana state was formed.
 They also expressed anger at Telangana leaders for their alleged inciting statements.
 Some educational institutions in Guntur remained closed today in response to the bandh call given by the Samaikyandhra student JAC and demonstrations were held.